jacksanford1/mysite/content/posts/tech-post.md

 Once we can see that the labels are working well in practice, all that’s left is to calculate the answer to our original question.

-Like I mention in the [fun article](https://jacksanford.me/posts/funniest-friend/), it would be unfair to simply add up the seconds of laughter for each character across all 10 seasons to see who is funniest.
+Like I mention in the [results article](https://jacksanford.me/posts/funniest-friend/), it would be unfair to simply add up the seconds of laughter for each character across all 10 seasons to see who is funniest.
 That’s because some characters have many more lines than others.
 So I believe a more fair way to calculate the funniest character would be to see how much laughter follows each line spoken by a character on average.
 The character with the most seconds of laughter following each of their lines on average, wins.

 {{< rawhtml >}}
 <iframe id="igraph" scrolling="no" style="border:none;" seamless="seamless" src="https://plotly.com/~jsanford9292/7.embed?showlink=false" height="525" width="100%"></iframe>